GLOBAL MARKETS-Stocks slip, bond yields dip from 4-month highs

 The U.S. dollar retreated from a seven-month high as some investors took profit following a recent rally that received a boost on Friday by Yellen's comments and solid U.S. data.

-Safe-haven gold edged up 0.33 percent as buyers began to resurface after a 6 percent fall over the last few weeks.
+Safe-haven gold edged up as buyers began to resurface after a 6 percent fall over the last few weeks.

+"Markets are reacting to the possibility that the Fed might join the Bank of Japan in conducting policy to steepen the yield curve," Ric Spooner, chief market analyst at CMC Markets in Sydney, wrote in a note.

+"In the Fed's case, this might amount to running the gauntlet of higher inflation with a very slow pace of monetary tightening."

 (Editing by Nick Zieminski and Bernadette Baum)